serilog/serilog/README.md

  * The [#serilog tag on Twitter](https://twitter.com/search?q=%23serilog)
  * [Serilog-related courses on Pluralsight](https://www.pluralsight.com/search/?q=serilog)

-We welcome bug reports and suggestions through our [issue tracker](https://github.com/serilog/serilog/issues) here on GitHub.

 We welcome reproducible bug reports and detailed feature requests through [our GitHub issue tracker](https://github.com/serilog/serilog/issues);
 note the other resource are much better for quick questions or seeking usage help.